 After you enable real-time log delivery and logs are successfully delivered, you are billed based on the number of delivered log entries.

 Based on typical user habits, most users download APK packages directly to their mobile phones.
 It is rare for users to download a package to a PC and then transfer the file to a mobile phone using a USB cable.
-Therefore, the User-Agent indicates that the downloads were generated by an attacker.
+The User-Agent indicates that the downloads were generated by an attacker.

-An analysis of the request frequency and requested resources showed that the traffic was clearly abnormal.
 A single IP address made more than 300 requests per minute for the APK package and more than 5,100 requests per minute for the .exe package.

 Solution

-You can use access control methods to identify users and protect against high-frequency resource downloads.
+Use access control methods to identify users and protect against high-frequency resource downloads.

 .exeor.apksuffixes to a threshold of 20 times per 60 seconds.
 For more information, see Rate limiting rules.